kcaylor/stoplight/README.md

 Students use the icons on the page to indicate whether they are following along with the speed of the lecture.

-The app keeps track of the numbers of students reporting in each category in a rolling 10-minute window and builds the visualization at the top of the page accordingly.
+Reponses are stored in a [Redis](https://redis.io) key-value database.
+The app uses the Redis store to keep track of the numbers of students reporting in each category in a rolling 10-minute window and updates the visualization at the top of the page accordingly.

 ### Things are going well